JSTOR-Labs/plant-humanities/docs/cinnamon/README.md

 ### Cinnamon and the imagination of empire

 Meanwhile, other states were desperate to have cinnamon for themselves.
 This was especially true for Spain and its empire.
 Spain tried – ultimately with no success – to acquire cinnamon trees itself, or at least to copy Dutch practices for exotic plants in its colonies.[^ref19] The Spanish quest for cinnamon in the New World even went back as far as the early days of exploration: we already encountered Columbus's efforts to find cinnamon on his journeys.
-The famous expedition of Gonzalo Pizarro and Francisco de Orellana along the Amazon river
+The famous expedition of Gonzalo Pizarro and Francisco de Orellana along the Amazon river (1541-1542) was also intended to find the legendary 'Land of Cinnamon' (_País de _)

 	 - Spanish efforts to find cinnamon in the New World Batsaki (Y.), Cahalan (S.B.) & Tchikine (A.) 2016 (art Bleichmar over Ortega)